Boreal and Religion

 Unlike the Prophet Muhammad, Jesus did not create any religion, others did that.

 Mencius, a disciple of Confucius, observed more than 400 years before Christ that “human intuition is inherently good and should serve as a guide to action and choice.”
-This we believe.

 If religion does serve a purpose, it is to warn us that evil comes in many disguises, often in the form of preachers and would-be saviours who pretend to know the nature of our existence, where we came from and what is our final destination, if any.